michaeluno/amazon-auto-links/readme.txt

 4. **Widget Sample**

 == Changelog ==

+= 3.0.5 =
+- Fixed a credit link that pointed the plugin directory which occurs when the user does not update the options to v3.

 = 3.0.4 - 07/07/2015 =
 - Changed debug methods not to function when the site debug mode is off.